 You can apply for housing benefit and rate relief to help with rates.
 Tenants who are applying for housing benefit should mark on the form that they have to pay rates.
 The Housing Executive will manage the claim for rates and rent together.
+If you are a co-ownership tenant and own part of your home, you should apply to the Housing Executive for help with rates.

 Housing benefit for homeowners